nelci592/reporting-docs/designing-reports/report-structure/graph/formatting-a-graph/series.md

           This label can be formatted, positioned and rotated by various properties.

 Series labels default locations are:

 * On bar series, labels are placed outside of the bars that represent data points.

-* On line series, labels are placed above the line that represent data points.To change the position of data point labels in a Bar series:
+* On line series, labels are placed above the line that represent data points.
+To change the position of data point labels in a Bar series:

 Create a graph with bar series.

 On the design surface, click on the bar series

-The selected bar series properties are listed in the __Property Browser__.
+The selected bar series properties are listed in the __Property Browser
+__.

+In the
+__Data Point Label
-In the __Data Point Label__ section select a value for the DataPointLabelAlignment property
+__ section select a value for the DataPointLabelAlignment property

+In the
+__Data Point Label
-In the __Data Point Label__ section set a value for the DataPointLabelOffset property.
+__ section set a value for the DataPointLabelOffset property.

 The label offset direction depends on the DataPointLabelAlignment value.

 To change the rotation angle of data point labels:

 Create / select a graph.

 On the design surface, click on the desired series

-The selected series properties are listed in the __Property Browser__.
+The selected series properties are listed in the __Property Browser
+__.

+In the
+__Data Point Label
-In the __Data Point Label__ section set a value for the DataPointLabelAngle property.
+__ section set a value for the DataPointLabelAngle property.

 The value must be an integer in the 0 - 360 range and represents the rotation angle in degrees.
                   Default value is 0.

 To change the style of data point labels:

 Create / select a graph.

 On the design surface, click on the desired series

-The selected series properties are listed in the __Property Browser__.
+The selected series properties are listed in the __Property Browser
+__.

+In the
+__Data Point Label
-In the __Data Point Label__ section select and edit the DataPointLabelStyle property.
+__ section select and edit the DataPointLabelStyle property.

 To add conditional formatting to the data point labels:

 Create / select a graph.

 On the design surface, click on the desired series

-The selected series properties are listed in the __Property Browser__.
+The selected series properties are listed in the __Property Browser
+__.

+In the
+__Data Point Label
-In the __Data Point Label__ section select and edit the DataPointLabelConditionalFormatting collection.
+__ section select and edit the DataPointLabelConditionalFormatting collection.

 ## Formatting Series Colors